Developer Email Is Technical Documentation, Not Marketing

 Changelogs Are Your Most Opened Email

-Developer-first SaaS companies often find that their API changelog emails have the highest open rates.
+Developer-first SaaS companies often find that their API changelog emails have the highest open rates of any email type.
 This makes sense.
 Developers who depend on your API need to know about changes.
 A new endpoint is an opportunity.
 A deprecation is a risk.
 A breaking change is urgent.

 Use this to your advantage.
 Make your changelog emails excellent.
-Include clear descriptions, code examples, and migration guides.
-Developers who open your changelog emails consistently are your most engaged users.
+Include clear descriptions, working code examples, and migration guides for breaking changes.
+Developers who consistently open your changelog emails are your most engaged users.
 They are also the ones most likely to upgrade, recommend your product, and build integrations that bring in more developers.